tidymodels/TMwR/README.md

 install.packages("remotes")
 ```

-then use this to install what you need to create the book:
+Then use this to install what you need to create the book:

 ``` r
 remotes::install_github("topepo/TMwR")